rh20624/KilluaKukuroo.github.io/_pages/publications.md

 author_profile: true
 ---

-This page summarizes the publications related to Large Language Model (LLM), Generative AI, Generalizable AI, AIoT, Deployable Sensing Systems, and Ubiquitous and Mobile Sensing.
+This page summarizes the publications related to Large Language Model (LLM), Generative AI, Generalizable AI, AIoT, Ubiquitous and Mobile Sensing, Deployable Sensing Systems, and Spatio-temporal Data Science.
 The authors with <u>underline</u> are the students working primarily or partially with me.

 ## 2025